Think of your subconscious mind as a massive database that stores everything that has ever happened to you.

 If you set your goal and it becomes the all-consuming obsession of your life, then you will be successful.
 When you have set your subconscious mind on the task backed up by that strong emotion, then it would allow you to see the opportunities in life that would lead you to your goal.
 The famous “Follow your bliss and doors will open..,” tells this exact story.

 Worry and fear can also trigger the subconscious into creating a less than desirable outcome.
-Both those emotions cause the fight-or-flight hormone release that shuts down our logical minds and keeps us acting out of worse-case-scenario.
-We are likely to create what we fear most if we stay focused on the trigger.
+Both those emotions cause the fight-flight-freeze trauma response and hormone release that shuts down our logical minds and keeps us acting out of worse-case-scenario from our reptilian brain (cerebellum) and emotional centre in the limbic system (amygdala).
+We are likely to create what we fear most if we stay focused on the trigger and locked into fight/flight/freeze.

 If you want to manifest your desire, then the best way to achieve that is to entwine it with purpose, love, faith and physical reward (sex for example).
 This is why visualisation during meditation is so important.
 If you can create your desired outcome in the ‘quantum field’ your subconscious gets implanted with what you want to create.
 If you envision this outcome often, then it will appear in the physical plane and become your reality.
 This is the main focus of Joe Dispenza’s work.